Automatic Standpipe (BFA, for Borne-Fontaine Automatique, in French): the cashless drinking water management solution, available 24/7 and 100% secure

 An electronic payment system

 The proper functioning of the UDUMA model also means putting in place a system that collects the revenue in a secure and efficient way.
 In sub-Saharan rural areas, the banking network is underdeveloped and the risks of theft between the collection point and the bank deposit are not to be neglected.
-After having tested several solutions to adress the lack of network-connectivity in rural areas, an innovative payment method was developed in partnership with a fintech startup.
-This French startup is the European leader in cashless payment service and has worked with UDUMA to improve access to water in rural Africa.

 Based on payment terminals and Near Field Communication (NFC) technology, UDUMA offers the users the opportunity to pay for their water consumption at a water point by debiting her/his personal “WATER” card.